-The Scott Mountain Loop treats you to a spectacular 360-degree panorama from the summit of its namesake mountain, visits 5 lakes, and runs beside a jagged lava flow with a view of the Three Sisters.
+The Scott Mountain Loop treats you to a spectacular 360-degree panorama from the summit of its namesake mountain.
+As if that's not enough, it also visits five lakes and runs beside a jagged lava flow with a view of the Three Sisters.
 On a clear day, it’s a truly stunning ride.

 Located just west of Santiam Pass, Scott Mountain is a 6,116-foot volcanic butte with an open crest that offers phenomenal views of The Three Sisters, Mt.
 Washington, Three Fingered Jack, Mt.
 Jefferson, and Mt.
 Hood.

-And as if the stunning vista wouldn’t be reason enough to do this ride, the routes to and from the summit go past several pretty lakes and along an interesting lava flow.
-Every mile or so, there’s a something new to delight your eyes.
+The routes to and from the summit go past several pretty lakes and along an interesting lava flow.
+Every mile or so, there’s something new to delight your eyes.

-To ride the loop, start out on the Hand Lake Trail, which will take you past Scott Lake, through Lake Valley, to Hand Lake and then past a fairly recent lava flow that offers a view of the Three Sisters.
-After 3 miles, turn left on the Hand Lake Cutoff Trail #3513.4.
-In another 1.5 miles you’ll come to the Scott Mountain Trail #4339.
-Turn right here and continue for 0.5 mile up a few switchbacks to the top of Scott Mountain.
+To ride this 8-mile loop, start on the Hand Lake Trail, which will take you past Scott Lake, through Lake Valley to Hand Lake, and then past a relatively recent lava flow that offers a view of the Three Sisters.
+Turn left on the Hand Lake Cutoff Trail, then later, turn right on the Scott Mountain Trail, which will take you up a few switchbacks to the top of Scott Mountain.
 What a panorama!

-To complete the loop, follow the Scott Mountain Trail down off the butte for 1.3 miles, then turn left on the Benson Trail #3502.
-In the next 2.5 miles it will take you to a cluster of tiny lakes called the Tenas Lakes, then past the much-larger Benson Lake and back to your trailer.
+Follow the Scott Mountain Trail down off the butte and turn left on the Benson Trail to complete the loop.
+It will take you to a cluster of tiny lakes called the Tenas Lakes, then past the much larger Benson Lake and back to your trailer.

-The Scott Pass Loop is covered in the McKenzie Pass chapter of Riding Central Oregon Horse Trails, by Kim McCarrel, (Ponderosa Press, 2012).
+The Scott Pass Loop is covered in the McKenzie Pass chapter of Riding Central Oregon Horse Trails by Kim McCarrel, available at www.nwhorsetrails.com.